Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Bayesian inference

+Note that this joint posterior assumes that $\delta_{1}^{p}=\delta_{0}^{p},$ $\delta_{1}^{v}=\delta_{0}^{v}$ and $\Delta N_{1}^{v}=\Delta N_{1}^{p}$.
+In the specification of the prior $p\left( \phi\right) $ in (\ref{post}) we use a combination of noninformative and weakly informative distributions for the various elements of $\phi$.
+Other than exploiting the natural groupings of parameters that arise from the regression structures embedded within the model, we adopt \textit{a priori} independence for the individual parameters.
+The detailed\textbf{ }specifications of each component of\textbf{ }$p\left( \phi\right) $ are documented in Appendix A.

-A hybrid of the Gibbs and Metropolis-Hastings (MH) algorithms is used for sampling the latent variables and the elements of the static parameter vector.
-Details of the algorithm, including a reference made to Maneesoonthorn\textit{\ et al. }(2012) for a description of the multi-move algorithm adopted for sampling the state vector, $V_{1:T}$, are given in Appendix A.
+Given the complexity of the state space representation, and the high dimension of the set of unknowns, the posterior indicated by\textbf{ }(\ref{post} )\textbf{ }is not available in closed form.
+Hence, a hybrid of the Gibbs and Metropolis-Hastings (MH) MCMC algorithms is developed to obtain draws of the static parameters and latent variables of interest from the joint posterior distribution, with inference - including the construction of posterior predictive distributions - conducted using those draws.
+Details of this algorithm, including a reference made to Maneesoonthorn\ \textit{et al.} (2012) for a full\textbf{ }description of the multi-move algorithm adopted for sampling the variance state vector, $V_{1:T}$, are given in Appendix B.1.